halkyon/gke-terraform/README.md

 gcloud init
 ```

-Once initalised, ensure your account is added to the Application Default Credentials (ADC) so Terraform can access them:
+Once initialised, ensure your account is added to the Application Default Credentials (ADC) so Terraform can access them:

 ```shell
 gcloud auth application-default login